 We all know that X-rays are harmful if you’re exposed to them for a prolonged period.
 This is why X-ray technicians wear a lead jacket and go to a separate room before turning on the machine.

-Exposure to ionizing radiation without any protection, especially for a long time, can cause you to develop problems like loss of white blood cells, platelet reduction, infertility, altered kidney function, and even cancer.
+Cosmic radiation is another type of ionizing radiation.
+As per research studies, exposure to cosmic radiation for a long time without any protection could cause you to develop problems like loss of white blood cells, platelet reduction, infertility, altered kidney function, and even cancer.

 In 1969, the crew of Apollo 11, the mission that landed humankind on the moon’s surface, reported something very unusual.
-As they were gazing from their capsule onto the breathtaking view of our blue planet, they experienced a series of light flashes inside their eyeballs as they blinked.
+As they gazed from their capsule onto the breathtaking view of our blue planet, they experienced a series of light flashes inside their eyeballs as they blinked.

 Nobody expected something like this to happen, and nobody could understand it at that moment.
 That’s when NASA contacted physicist Lawrence Pinsky to investigate this strange phenomenon.